-During the financial year, the Group did not encounter any restriction or impediment in the distribution of dividends, transfer of funds or regulatory capital.
+During the financial year, the Group and the Bank did not encounter any restriction or impediment in the distribution of dividends, transfer of funds or regulatory capital.

-There were no capital deficiencies in any of the subsidiaries of the Group as at financial year ended 31 December 2023.
+There were no capital deficiencies in any of the subsidiaries of the Bank as at financial year ended 31 December 2024.